-2020 was a trying year for our ministry as well as many other ministries.
-Churches were changed from in-person worship to virtual services and parking lot worship.
-As you can imagine, volunteers from churches that have helped us minister in the past were unable to do so last year.
-Several things were accomplished without the help of churches and individuals.
-Churches and individuals would bring clothing and supplies and place them on the porch of the Lodge.
-Some we were able to social-distance and visit with, others just unloaded and left.
-We were able to sort the things and deliver them, often to the end of peoples driveway.
-The community where we work was hurting due to the pandemic.
+2021 was not a lot different for our ministry as 2020 turned out to be.
+Many Churches were still doing a combination of in-person worship, virtual services and parking lot worship.
+We were able to have volunteers on a limited basis from churches that have helped us minister in the past.
+Several things were accomplished with the help of churches and individuals.
+Churches and individuals would still bring clothing and supplies and place them on the porch of the Lodge.
+Some we were able to social-distance and visit with, others just unloaded and left and some of them actually visited with us.
+We were able to have more interaciton with the families we work with and at the same time trying to use caution because of the continued threat of the pandemic.
+The community where we work is still hurting due to the pandemic.
 Jobs were lost and many were separated by the virus.
-We now look forward to getting back to normal activities, a time when bible stories will be shared and songs of praise and worship be sung.
+We now look forward to the coming year and getting back to normal activities, a time when bible stories will be shared and songs of praise and worship be sung.
 Meals shared and fellowship enjoyed.
 Just the normal things you would expect from a mission where we try to put Matt 25:37-40 into practice.

 37 "Then the righteous will answer him, 'Lord, when did we see you hungry and feed you, or thirsty and give you something to drink?
 38 When did we see you a stranger and invite you in, or needing clothes and clothe you?
 39 When did we see you sick or in prison and go to visit you?'